rotexsoft/leanorm/docs/getting-started.md

 Each row of data in a database table / view has zero or only one row of data in another database table / view.
 For example, if you have two tables, posts and summaries, a summary record has one post if there is a summary_id field in the posts table.
 If the posts table doesn't have a summary_id field (which is the case in the schema diagram above) and instead the summaries table has a post_id field (which is also the case in the schema diagram above), this means that a post record has zero or one summary.
 Where the foreign key column is located is what determines which entity owns the other.
 This type of relationship is also a variant of **Has-Many**, in which the many is just one and only one record.

 #### Has-Many
 Each row in a Table A, is related to zero or more rows in another Table B. Each row in table B is related to only one row in Table A.
 - Each row in Table A is related to zero or many (has many) rows in Table B
 - Each row in Table B, belongs to exactly one row in Table A
-    - In the sample schema above, an author has many posts, while each post belongs to an author
+- In the sample schema above, an author can have zero or many posts, while each post always only belongs to an author

 #### Has-Many-Through a.k.a Many to Many)
 This type of relationship requires at least three tables.
 Basically many records in Table A can be associated with many records in another Table C. Similarly many records in Table C can be associated with many records in Table A. The associations are defined in an intermediary Table B.
 - In the sample schema above, a **post** record can have many **tags** and a **tag** record can have many **posts** and these relationships are defined in the **posts_tags** table (also known as a join table).

 > For the purpose of this documentation, we will call the Model class that we are trying to define a relationship on as the native Model and the other Model (whose row(s) / record(s) are to be returned when the relationship is executed) as the foreign Model.